Aperocky/replbuilder/README.md

 A globally scoped context object can be optionally passed into each command, making context sharing and state possible.

-Each command can also accomodate optional custom exception handler, allowing for the same exception handler to be passed into multiple different commands.
+Each command can also accommodate optional custom exception handler, allowing for the same exception handler to be passed into multiple different commands.

 ## Example